 Why you should have a grab-and-go binder

 There are several ways to organize and store your personal information; a grab-and-go binder is just one option.
+But it's a good option, especially for the portability of this method.

-Plus, whether there's an emergency or not, having your papers stored in one place and well-organized will benefit you in many ways.
+Plus, whether there's an emergency or not, having your papers stored in one place and well-organized will benefit you in so many ways.

 You'll be able to find any paper you need for whatever reason in just a few minutes.